Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Building Generalist Foundation Model for Radiology

-\item \textbf{Report generation.} MIMIC-CXR~\cite{johnson2019mimic}, Rad3D-Caption, PMC-OA~\cite{lin2023pmc}, MPx-Multi and some of MPx-Single are all captioning datasets, the task for the model is to write a long caption or report given one or a set of images.
+\item \textbf{Report generation.} MIMIC-CXR~\cite{johnson2019mimic}, RP3D-Caption, PMC-OA~\cite{lin2023pmc}, MPx-Multi and MPx-Single are all captioning datasets, the task is to write a long caption or report given one or a set of images.
 The language instruction for this task are like ``What can you find from the scans <image-1> <image-2>?''.

-\item \textbf{Rationale Diagnosis.} We construct Rad3D-Rationale based on the Rad3D dataset.
+\item \textbf{Rationale diagnosis.} We construct RP3D-Rationale based on the RP3D dataset.
 This task encompasses disease prediction and the generation of typical radiological features associated with the diagnosed disease.
 Specifically, we design some prompts like ``What disease can be diagnosed from these radiological images and what specific features are typically observed on the images? <image-1> <image-2>'' as instruction~($\mathcal{I}$), and response~($\mathcal{R}$) refers to the disease label along with radiological features collected from the Radiopaedia website. \end{itemize}